Tajuddin Ahmad: Late British India

 The Pakistan Movement intensified after the Second World War and the Hindu-Muslim communal riots in Bengal in 1946.
 In August 1947, India was partitioned, and Pakistan was born as a result, causing mass migration and violence.
 Pakistan consisted of two geographically non-contiguous wings, thousands of miles apart.
 The far larger West Wing (current Pakistan), adjacent to the western border of India, comprised four provinces, and only East Bengal constituted the much smaller eastern wing (now Bangladesh), adjacent to the eastern edge of India.
-(Note: East Bengal was officially named East Pakistan in 1956, the year Pakistan adopted its Constitution.)
+(Note: East Bengal was officially named East Pakistan in 1956, the year Pakistan adopted its constitution.)
 Abul Hashim and Shaheed Suhrawardy opposed the partition of Bengal and did not migrate to Pakistan immediately.
 Even though it was leading the Pakistan cause, the Muslim League's inadequacy to lead Pakistan as a nation was apparent to factions within it.
-A faction of the 150 Moghultuli Lane-based Muslim League skeptics, led by Kamruddin Ahmed, formed the Gano Azadi League, a civil rights organisation with a small following, (Note: Not to be confused with the one founded in 1976 in independent Bangladesh.) in July 1947, a month before the partition of India.
+A faction of the 150 Moghultuli Lane-based Muslim League sceptics, led by Kamruddin Ahmed, formed the Gano Azadi League, a civil rights organisation with a small following, (Note: Not to be confused with the one founded in 1976 in independent Bangladesh.) in July 1947, a month before the partition of India.
 In contrast to the Muslim League, the organisation took progressive views on many issues, like the economy, culture, and education.
 Apart from Tajuddin, other founding members of the Gano Azadi League included Oli Ahad and Mohammad Toaha.